Lesson Fourteen: Blending Videos into your Business

 Send/deliver welcome gift if desired

-The session-When you arrive to your session, if you have not met them beforehand, establish rapport with the family by being lighthearted and relaxed.
-Let them know why you are there and what you are creating for them.
+When you arrive to your session, if you have not met them beforehand, establish rapport with the family by being lighthearted and relaxed.
+Let the kids know why you are there and what you are creating for them.
+If it’s a documentary session, remind them to just pretend you aren’t there and do as they normally would.
+You’ll let them know if you need them to look and smile.
 Then begin observing and documenting the story.
 Observe the setting, the mood, the light and surroundings.
 Observe each scene as it unfolds and use a variety of camera movements/perspectives/storytelling techniques to tell the story in interesting and artful ways.
 Don’t forget about meaningful details and B-roll footage.
 Be anticipating moments and connections.
 Above all, listen to the tug in your heart: when you see or hear something that moves you...capture that feeling!
 Your goal in creating a keepsake film should be to document the way it feels to be there on that day, in that moment, with those people.
 If you do that, you will be golden!

 Upload and back-up files